Introduction

 -

-GetEducated states that sponsored schools do not receive preferential treatment in ranking reports and that third-party tuition websites are not used to calculate estimated cost.
+GetEducated does not receive preferential treatment in ranking reports for sponsored schools and does not use third-party tuition websites to calculate estimated cost.
 Source: Our Methodology for Ranking Online Degree Programs (GetEducated)

 -